ArborOne Farm Credit Internet Privacy and Information Policy

 Information Collected from E-mails and Webforms

 If you complete one of our interactive forms or submit an e-mail through our website, your information will be used as described at the point of collection.
-It will be seen and used by employees of ArborOne Farm Credit, but will not be provided to a third party.
+It may be seen and used by Farm Credit employees, but will not be provided to non-affiliated third parties.
 If you are not comfortable providing the requested information to ArborOne via e-mail or webforms, please contact us by calling 800-741-7332, or by writing to us at Post Office Box 3699, Florence, SC 29502.

 We will not obtain personally-identifying information about you when you visit our site, unless you choose to provide such information to us.
 Farm Credit limits the use and collection of all information to that which is necessary to maintain and administer financial services, provide excellent service, and offer new products and services that may be of benefit to you.
 If, for any reason, you would like to be removed from our distribution list, please contact us at ArborOne Farm Credit, P.O.
 Box 3699, Florence, SC, 29502, 800-741-7332, or by sending e-mail to firstname.lastname@example.org.